ralfoide/rig4/README.md

 - The generator computes a graph of pages & entries to render.
 - It then invokes the **page generators** which in turn invoke the HTML **renderers**.

+## Golang Style

+Source code style where it significantly differs from the recommended Go style:

+- Interfaces are prefixed with a "I".
+In practice, I see a lot of value in explicitely knowing whether a type is an interface vs a struct.
+    - Methods that receive an interface should not try to receive it as a pointer.
+      This avoids the usual "pointer to interface" error message that so easily confuses developers.
+    - Once it's clear an argument is an interface, it's equaly clear that the method will only access methods on the interface and not fields.
+- Struct types have a clear comment indicating which interface they implement.
+  I still consider it a failure that Go offers no way to provide that hint to the compiler -- which could then warn upfront whether the interface implementation is complete.
+- Channels offers a convenient way to implement asynchronous generators.
+However that feature should not be abused.
+It's a lot harder to understand and debug asynchronous behavior, especially when it provides no clear benefit over returning a slice of objects.

 ~~